**( Itinerary is subject to change and variations with and/or without notice. Definite itinerary will be given prior to trip )**

 There will be time to enjoy a tour of some of Siena's most important sights.
 First stop will be the massive Duomo, one of the most ornate in Italy.
 The inside of the Duomo is as ornate as the outside with its famous marble floors and sculpture by Michelangelo, Pisano and Bernini.
 The Piccolomini Library has some stunning frescos that depict the life of Pope Pius II.
 The frescos are just as vibrant as the day they were finished over 550 years ago.
 You will also have some free time for lunch or shopping.

-We will take time to enjoy this grand hill town.
+This morning there will be time to enjoy this grand hill town.
 We will visit the Orvieto Duomo, 300 years in construction, with its San Brizio Chapel covered in frescos by Luca Signorelli.
 Then we will tour the fascinating Orvieto Underground to see thousands of years of archaeological history.
-You will have some free time for lunch or shopping.

-Then we will hit the Autostrada and make the drive into Rome, the Eternal City.
+/Then is will be time to hit the Autostrada one last time for our drive to Rome, the Eternal City.
 After time to settle into our hotel, we will begin our sightseeing with a walking tour of Rome's historical district.
 We will visit the church of Santa Maria Sopra Minerva, Piazza Navona, and the Trevi Fountain along the way.
 We will enjoy dinner together this evening in one of my favorite trattorias.
 You must try the "Cacio e Pepe", a homemade pasta dish with Pecorino Romano cheese and black pepper.
 Delizioso!!
 (B) (D) Moderate

 Today will be a full day of sightseeing starting with a walking tour of Ancient Rome's most important sights.
 The Pantheon is the only building in Rome to have been continually in use since its construction in 120AD.
 The Colosseum is one of the most impressive sights in the entire city of Rome.
 We will visit inside and learn about 'Bread and Circuses' and the Gladiatorial games.
 We will enjoy lunch together in a restaurant overlooking the Colosseum.
 We will then walk among the ruins of the Roman Forum, the political and religious center of ancient Rome.
 There will be time to learn of the origins of Rome as we visit the Campidoglio which sits on the Capitoline Hill.